Skip to main content

 Curling Wand vs. Curling Iron—Which Is Better?

 Curling irons consist of a round heated barrel and a clamp that holds the hair in place.
 A curling wand is essentially a clipless curling iron.
-Instead of clamping hair with the hot iron, you use your hand to physically wrap sections of hair around the tool.
+Instead of clamping hair with the hot iron, you use your hand to wrap sections of hair around the tool physically.
 The method creates a more natural-looking wave or curl than the coiffed Shirley Temple-esque ringlets that a traditional curling iron produces.

 Barrel Size

-Curling iron barrel sizes can range from three eighths of an inch to two inches.
+Curling iron barrel sizes can range from three-eighths of an inch to two inches.
 The smaller the barrel size, the tighter the curl it will produce.
 If you’re looking for longer, looser waves, a 1.25 to 2-inch barrel will be your best bet.
 For ringlet style curls, 1-inch or less is a good starting point.

 Adjustable Temperatures

 Most curling wands have temperature settings that can vary in range to adjust to different types of hair.
-For thicker locks, curling irons with higher temperatures often work better, while those with finer hair may want lower temps to avoid damaging their strands.
+For thicker locks, curling irons with higher temperatures often work better, while those with finer hair may want lower temperatures to avoid damaging their strands.

 Additional Features

 Some curling irons may have additional perks to consider, especially when it comes to safety features.
 For instance, most curling irons have kickstands that ensure the iron isn’t in direct contact with your counter (or any other surface) to prevent scorch marks.
-Some irons may have the added bonus of an automatic shut off, which means you never have to worry if you remembered to turn off your curling iron before running out the door.
+Some irons may have the bonus of an automatic shut-off, which means you never have to worry if you remembered to turn off your curling iron before running out the door.

 With curling wands, a heat protectant glove is always a helpful add-on.
 It makes the tool easier to use and prevents burns on your hand.